Better Understanding the Believer’s Future Judgment

 IV.
 A DETAIL ABOUT REWARDS

-Every believer should know this extremely informative passage by heart and ponder purposely as he or she is tempted to sin.
+Every believer should know this extremely informative passage by heart and ponder it purposefully as he or she is tempted to sin.
 Not only will a believer’s sins be exposed— but so will the very motives of the heart!
 What a chilling and sobering passage!

 Your final reward will not be based solely on outward service, but also on inward holiness and motives.

 We should not move on from this passage without mentioning another important and timely insight.
 Don’t judge another’s motives!
-Evangelicals are too often at fault here in accurately measuring the sin of adultery or the robbing of a bank (outward, manifest actions in the life of another), but attempting to judge another’s motives or heart is to enter into the world of speculation.
-That judging is God’s job— not ours!
+Evangelicals accurately measure the sin of adultery or the robbing of a bank (outward, manifest actions in the life of another) but are faulty in attempting to judge another’s motives or heart, entering into the world of speculation.
+That judging is God’s job—not ours!

 V. THE DELIGHT REGARDING REWARDS